FACING THE CHALLENGES OF HIV AND AGEING

-It’s clear that there’s an ever-growing need for specialised care for HIV and other chronic conditions associated with age for people living with HIV (PLHIV) who are 50 and older.1
+These statistics point to a growing need for specialised research and care focused for HIV and aging and the chronic conditions associated with it for people living with HIV who are 50 and older.

-It’s important that as an HIV community, we begin to ask questions around how people are ageing with HIV; what the evolving role is for antiretroviral therapy (ART) and what the clinical challenges associated with people ageing with HIV are.
+It’s important that as an HIV community, we begin to ask questions about HIV and ageing, what the evolving role is for antiretroviral therapy (ART), and what clinical challenges are associated with people ageing with HIV.

 We must also understand the epidemic patterns of ageing HIV patients.
 Long-term follow up from large patient groups may help provide insights on care management and prevention.

-Scientists are looking into multiple sources and studies to better understand ageing with HIV and explore the potential therapeutic treatments or inventions which could work hand in hand with antiretroviral therapy to improve outcomes for PLHIV.
+Scientists are looking into multiple sources and studies to better understand ageing with HIV and explore the potential therapeutic treatments or inventions which could work hand in hand with antiretroviral therapy to improve outcomes for people living with HIV.

 Mapping a new future in HIV

-Our development programmes focus on generating meaningful data for new medicines and treatment strategies with the aim of reducing the short and long-term burden of ART on the lives of PLHIV.
-Meanwhile, through our involvement in a range of activities – from close engagement with patient organisations and support through several educational programmes and initiatives on ageing to data generation – we are working to help us understand the clinical, scientific and societal effects of HIV on ageing.
+Our development programmes focus on generating meaningful data for new medicines and treatment strategies with the aim of reducing the short and long-term burden of ART on the lives of people living with HIV.
+Meanwhile, through our involvement in a range of activities – from close engagement with patient organisations and support through educational programmes and initiatives on ageing to data generation – we are working to help understand the clinical, scientific and societal effects of HIV on ageing.